Gabe Sachs

 Gabe Sachs is an American television producer, who has been a writer/producer with partner Jeff Judah for a number of primetime television shows and movies including Freaks & Geeks, Just Shoot Me, Undeclared, Life As We Know It, 90210, What About Brian, and The Night Shift.
 Sachs & Judah were also writers on the hit movies Diary Of A Wimpy Kid and Diary Of A Wimpy Kid: Rodrick Rules.

 Life and career

 Sachs went to New York, got some friends together, and borrowed better equipment.
 The result was Street Match, a pilot entirely made on spec, which ABC picked up as a summer series.
 Soon after, Sachs shot his next show Pranks where he met his current writing/producing partner Jeff Judah.
 They wrote the pilot Damian Cromwell's Postcards From America under a deal at HBO and soon after Sachs & Judah was formed.

 Sachs and Judah have been writing, producing and show-running for the past 18 years.
-On July 17, 2001, both Sachs and Judah through their Sachs/Judah Productions company had inked a deal with Studios USA.
+On July 17, 2001, both Sachs and Judah through their Sachs/Judah Productions company had signed a deal with Studios USA.